Post-Traumatic Stress Disorder

-- How distressing was the event? – The more distress the traumatic event creates for the patient, the bigger the scar it leaves on him or her.
+- How distressing was the event? – The more distress the traumatic event creates for the affected person, the bigger the scar it leaves on them.

-- What kind of coping strategies does the patient utilize? – Poor coping skills or poor stress management skills will reduce the patient’s ability to cope with the traumatic event.
+- What kind of coping strategies does the patient utilize? – Poor coping skills or poor stress management skills will reduce the affected person’s ability to cope with the traumatic event.

-- Does the patient suffer from other mental health disorders? – Pre-existing mental health disorders like depression and anxiety will affect the patient’s chances of developing PTSD.
+- Does the patient suffer from other mental health disorders? – Pre-existing mental health disorders, like depression and anxiety will affect the affected person’s chances of developing PTSD.

 Treatment of PTSD

 Treatment of PTSD can be difficult to go through.
-In order to properly treat PTSD the patient must speak about the traumatic events, which is often hard to do.
-If the patient is able to properly work through and grieve the traumatic events that caused the PTSD he or she will be able to reduce the symptoms.
-He or she will also learn effective coping skills for treatment.
+In order to properly treat PTSD the affected person must speak about the traumatic events, which is often hard to do.
+If the affected person is able to properly work through and grieve the traumatic events that caused the PTSD, they will be able to reduce their symptoms.
+They will learn effective coping skills for treatment.